Psychiatrist Romance Books

 From slow-burning tension to reckless passion, these stories take us deep into the minds of characters who shouldn’t be together—but somehow can’t stay apart.
 Whether it’s a therapist wrestling with the ethics of their growing attraction or a patient discovering that the one person who understands them best is also the one they can’t have, these romances are packed with angst, longing, and emotional stakes that are off the charts.
 Some of these books lean into the darkness, exploring obsession and blurred boundaries, while others give us an unexpected but hard-earned happy ending.
 Either way, they leave a lasting impression.

+Because this trope is so rare, I’d love to hear from you!
 Have you read any psychiatrist romance books?
 Drop your recommendations in the comments—I’m always searching for my next boundary-pushing romance.